HomeTV ShowCan Sitcoms Like 'Friends' And 'The Office' Work In The Current Cultural...

 Is ‘Friends’ Appropriate For The Modern Age?

 While re-watching ‘Friends’ in the recent era, it becomes clear how problematic the show is.
-There are many instances when Ross was portrayed as homophobic as he wasn’t comfortable with his wife getting married to another woman.
-Though the show was progressive in developing the character arc of the female leads – Rachel as a single mother, Monica opting for surrogacy, and Pheobe being okay with having no child of her own.
+There are many instances when Ross is portrayed as homophobic as he wasn’t comfortable with his wife getting married to another woman.
+The show was progressive in developing the character arc of the female leads – Rachel as a single mother, Monica opting for surrogacy, and Pheobe being okay with having no child of her own.
 The show was also ahead of its time as it telecasted the first-ever lesbian wedding.

 While the old shows were termed problematic, racist, and homophobic, they were also solely for entertainment and should be treated like one.
 And more importantly, it should also be understood the timeline in which these series were scripted and directed.
 It is only now that the awareness has been spread alerting the audience to the seriousness of these issues.